clydedsouza/clydedsouza-web-api/README.md

 ![Development status](https://img.shields.io/static/v1.svg?label=status&message=under%20development&color=informational)

 ## Technical process
-I'm using the concept of a [static API generator](https://css-tricks.com/creating-static-api-repository/) to generate `JSON` files from my static data, in this case, markdown files located in the `projects` folder.
+I'm using the concept of a [static API generator](https://css-tricks.com/creating-static-api-repository/) to generate `JSON` files from my static data, in this case, markdown files located in the `portfolio` folder.

 ### Markdown files
 Each markdown file corresponds to a single project.
 The front matter part of the markdown file contains the meta data for the project that will be processed into the API file and optionally, some project write-up below it.
 At this stage, I'm not planning to use the write-up section but in future I'd probably have a 'project details' page on my site where I can display the markdown content (probably use a JS plugin to convert markdown to HTML) straight into my partial view.